-Since it’s release, the Canon EOS 5D Mark IV has received an unprecedented amount of bashing and vitriol with regards to video and to a point, I can see why.
+Post updated January 2018: Since its release, the Canon EOS 5D Mark IV has received an unprecedented amount of bashing and vitriol.
+All with regards to video and to a point, I can see why.
 Canon set the bar so high with the 5D Mark II's 1080p video quality, expectations were even higher when the Mark III came out.

-The 5D Mark III, as far as I was concerned, produced very soft video (and stills to a point) but I don't remember it receiving the same amount of "disappointment" from commenters and reviewers.
+The 5D Mark III, as far as I was concerned, produced very soft video (and stills to a point).
+However, I don't remember it receiving the same amount of "disappointment" from commenters and reviewers.

-So, prior to the 5D Mark IV being announced, many people, including myself, were incredibly excited to see what specs it would bring as it had been a long 4 year wait for this release.
+So, prior to the 5D Mark IV being announced, many people, including myself, were incredibly excited to see what specs it would have.
+After all, it had been a long 4 year wait for this release.
 We knew it would have 4K but what about everything else?

 Well, when the specs were released, the moaning started.
-I myself was initially disappointed with the lack of focus peaking, zebra stripes, and 4K clean output via HDMI.
+I myself was initially disappointed with the lack of:

-However, after using the camera in the "real world” (unlike many haters who only go by specs alone), I love this camera more and more.
+However, after using the camera in the "real world", I love this camera more and more.

-The stills are superb with still image quality on a par, if not better, with the Mark II which I love (not so much the Mark III) and the 4K/1080 video quality is stunning.
+The stills are superb with still image quality on a par, if not better, than the Mark II which I love.
+Not so much on the Mark III though, and the 4K/1080 video quality is stunning.

-The MJPEG video codec and huge, individual frames actually produce very good 8mp stills which effectively gives you an 8mp camera shooting at 30fps…
+The MJPEG video codec and huge, individual frames actually produce very good 8mp stills.
+These effectively give you an 8mp camera shooting at 30fps.

 (Click to enlarge, quality reduced for web)

-The file sizes are a pain to edit and store but after comparing with the Panasonic GH4 4K output to Pro Res (via the Atomos Ninja Flame), they are no different at all…size-wise or for editing.
+The file sizes are a pain to edit and store.
+However, after comparing with the Panasonic GH4 4K output to Pro Res (via the Atomos Ninja Flame), they are no different at all.
+Size-wise or for editing.

 I have eliminated the choppy playback and review in Sony Vegas Pro by using the Proxy Editing feature.
 Saves having to transcode the footage, only takes minutes to do and means playback is super-smooth for editing.